najibu-app/najibu-app.github.io/index.md

 - **Performance**: Written in Go, highly efficient
 - **Plugin ecosystem**: Extensible for future needs

-### 2. Ory Stack - Mostly because it uses Golang and I looove Go
+### 2. Ory Stack: Identity & Access Management

-I chose the Ory ecosystem for identity and access management because it provides enterprise-grade security with open-source flexibility.
+The Ory ecosystem was selected for identity and access management, providing enterprise-grade security with open-source flexibility and Go-based performance characteristics.

 #### Kratos: Identity Management